 - Class Actions: Our Team successfully defends class actions in a variety of industries, often using creative legal theories to defeat the lawsuit at the motion-to-dismiss stage, yielding victories that we defend on appeal.

-- Insurance: Our Insurance Appellate Group also regularly represents both individual insurers and leading industry trade groups (including the American Insurance Association (AIA), the Complex Insurance Claims Litigation Association (CICLA), the National Association of Mutual Insurance Companies (NAMIC), and the Property Casualty Insurers Association of America (PCI)) in prominent appellate cases in both federal and state courts throughout the United States, including the U.S. Supreme Court.
+- Insurance: Our Insurance Appellate Group also regularly represents both individual insurers and leading industry trade groups (including the American Insurance Association (AIA), the Complex Insurance Claims Litigation Association (CICLA), the National Association of Mutual Insurance Companies (NAMIC), and the Property Casualty Insurers Association of America (PCI)) in prominent appellate cases in both federal and state courts throughout the United States, including the Supreme Court of the United States.

-The firm’s “tendency to complement a strong suit in commercial litigation with experience across a wide array of more esoteric cases” (Legal 500 US) is reflected in the sampling of recent U.S. Supreme Court and other significant appellate cases below.
+The firm’s “tendency to complement a strong suit in commercial litigation with experience across a wide array of more esoteric cases” (The Legal 500 US) is reflected in the sampling of recent Supreme Court and other significant appellate cases below.

 - Cellco Partnership v.
 Litman, representing petitioner seeking certiorari in Federal Arbitration Act preemption case attempting to vindicate contractual right to bilateral arbitration in consumer agreements.